 - Insist that the fruits planted in Kenya are moderate in salt and sodium composition.
 This is great for controlling blood pressure.

 - Sell the quality that highlights how most fruits from Kenya have enough water to keep bodies hydrated.

 - Capitalize on the fact that all Kenyan fruits can be packaged with minimum consumed processing compared to other foods.
 This minimizes the level of chemical exposure to the human body.

 - Sell the idea that Fruits planted in Kenya are multi-nutrient.
 A single fruit can have calcium, vitamins, and minerals.
-Of course with low carbohydrate level.
+Of course with a low carbohydrate level.
 Fruits facilitate an improved diet.

 - Help their fruit target consumers that Fruits from Kenya are not only easily digestible but also facilitate the digestion process.
 Which reduces constipation.